 The Community Center provides food, clothing, furniture, school supplies, career counseling, summer camp scholarships to those in need.
 It conducts classes in English language, computer training, US Civics for Immigrants, Spanish for volunteers, and infant massage.
 It operates out of its own building on Route 117 just south of Katonah.
 St. Matthew’s was a lead donor in the creation of the Community Center.
 St. Matthews provides volunteers who drive food donations from Scott’s Corner Market to the Center.

 Over 25 local churches and synagogues (“Partners”) provide a warm place to sleep for homeless people from November to March each winter.
 ESP supplies: (a) vehicle transport from Mt.
 Kisco to the host facility; and (b) sleeping bags/mattresses.
 The host Partner provides dinner, breakfast, and a volunteer or two who stay overnight.
 Each morning, the ESP van returns the participants to Mt.
 Kisco.
 St. Matthews supports ESP with funds and volunteers.
-During Antioch Baptist Church’s week as host facility, the Women’s Association prepare and deliver a dinner and a breakfast, and a Men’s Association volunteer stays overnight.
-St. Matthews also has provided volunteer back up to other host churches.
+During Antioch Baptist Church’s week as the host facility, their Women’s Association prepares and delivers a dinner and a breakfast, and an Antioch Men’s Association volunteer stays overnight.
+St. Matthew’s also provides volunteer back-up to host churches.

 Midnight Run coordinates volunteers from churches, synagogues, schools and other civic groups who distribute food, clothing, blankets and toiletries to the homeless poor on the streets of New York City.
 Late at night, volunteers go to designated locations in New York City and dispense donated items directly to homeless people on the street.

 This committee of over 20 St. Matthew’s parishioners provides meals, flowers, and/or support to other parishioners who need assistance in times of stress or crisis.
 The Committee’s assistance is triggered by events such as illness, birth of a new child, or a death in the family.
 Different kinds of assistance are provided, depending upon the circumstances.
-Committee members serve in teams headed by Sally & Chris Farrell, Anita & John Stockbridge, Laurie & Paul Sturz and Meg Burdick & Tina Foster.
-Neighbors Helping Neighbors receives no funding from St. Matthew’s.
+Committee members serve in teams headed by Anita & John Stockbridge, Laurie & Paul Sturz and Meg Burdick & Tina Foster.
+Neighbors Helping Neighbors is a St. Matthew’s volunteer enterprise.
 Committee members fund the committee’s activities on an ongoing basis.

 Grace Church Community Center in White Plains is a non-sectarian organization which assists Westchester County’s neediest and most at-risk residents, with a focus on those who are under-served by other resources.
 The Open Arms program is a round the clock, 38 bed shelter and social service center for single homeless men.
 It operates under contract with the Westchester County Department of Social Services and shelters 400 and 1,200 individuals annually.
 St. Matthew’s parishioners volunteer to serve meals at Grace Church.